Rishan22/NotesGraph/README.md

 # Obsidian Notes Graph

-This tool automates building a knowledge base for quick learning across any subject.
-It fetches GitHub READMEs, adapts them for Obsidian, and creates visual graph data, enabling users to explore topic connections and swiftly gain essential knowledge.
+This tool automates building a knowledge base for quick learning or creating a reference guide.
+It fetches GitHub READMEs, adapts them for Obsidian, enabling users to visualise a topic and related fields using Obsidian's graph view.

 ## To-Do